Anchorman (film series): Anchorman 2: The Legend Continues (2013)

-With the 70s behind him, San Diego's top rated newsman, Ron Burgundy, returns to take New York's first 24-hour news channel by storm with the help of his best friends.
+With the 1970s behind him, San Diego's top-rated newsman, Ron Burgundy, returns to take New York's first 24-hour news channel by storm with the help of his best friends.

 The film grossed $127.4 million in North America, and $45.6 million in other countries, for a worldwide total of $173.0 million.
 The review aggregator website Rotten Tomatoes reported a 74% approval rating with an average rating of 6.4/10 based on 199 reviews.
 The website's consensus reads, "It's just as uneven and loosely structured as the first Anchorman – and while Anchorman 2: The Legend Continues may not be quite as quotable, it's nearly as funny as its predecessor."
-On Metacritic, it holds a score of 61 out of 100 based on 40 reviews, indicating "generally favorable reviews."
+On Metacritic, it holds a score of 61 out of 100 based on 40 reviews, indicating "generally favorable reviews".

-The Ron Burgundy Podcast (2019–2021)
+The Ron Burgundy Podcast (2019–2022)

-In January 2019, Ferrell announced The Ron Burgundy Podcast with iHeartRadio, written by Jake Fogelnest, to launch the following month, reprising his role weekly to discuss a variety of topics and conduct interviews, lasting 57 episodes across four seasons from February 7, 2019 to August 19, 2021, with a fifth season in active development.
-On August 8, 2019, Ferrell, as Burgundy, appeared on the late-night talk shows Conan, The Late Show with Stephen Colbert, The Late Late Show with James Corden, The Tonight Show Starring Jimmy Fallon, Late Night with Seth Meyers, and Jimmy Kimmel Live!; all on the same night.
+In January 2019, Ferrell announced The Ron Burgundy Podcast with iHeartRadio, written by Jake Fogelnest, to launch the following month, reprising his role weekly to discuss a variety of topics and conduct interviews, lasting 68 episodes across five seasons from February 7, 2019 to August 4, 2022.
+The fifth season, premiering June 16, 2022, was recorded live on tour, under the conceit that Ron had burned down the sound studio in an incident involving lit candles and a kangaroo.
+On August 8, 2019, Ferrell, as Burgundy, appeared on the late-night talk shows Conan, The Late Show with Stephen Colbert, The Late Late Show with James Corden, The Tonight Show Starring Jimmy Fallon, Late Night with Seth Meyers, and Jimmy Kimmel Live!, all on the same night.
 The appearances were part of an effort to promote his "comedy routine" and the second season of The Ron Burgundy Podcast.